iron-meteor/iron-router/README.md

 });
 ```

+Note that `where` must be placed in `Router.map`, not on the controller.

 Server action functions (RouteControllers) have different properties and methods
 available.
 Namely, there is no rendering on the server yet.
 So the `render`
 method is not available.
 Also, you cannot `waitOn` subscriptions or call the